pupeno/free-form/README.md

 [Reagent-forms](https://github.com/reagent-project/reagent-forms) was a big inspiration but the way it handles state was not ideal in a re-frame scenario.

-## Current state

-This library is far from complete.
-The focus so far was in establishing how it should work and not attempt to provide a complete form solution.
-An important shortcoming is the [lack of tests](https://github.com/pupeno/free-form/issues/6).
-If you start using the library and find it's not flexible enough, please, get in touch.
-The goal is for it to be super flexible and useful in a wide range of situations.

 ## Usage

 First, you have to include Free-form in your project: